 Improving care for children and young people with epilepsy.

-This September, to coincide with the start of the new school year and the highest hospital admission rates for asthma (week 38), Healthy London Partnership and NHS England London are launching a public awareness campaign #AskAboutAsthma to encourage small steps to help improve the quality of life for children and young people living with asthma in London.
+To coincide with the start of the new school year and the highest hospital admission rates for asthma (week 38), Healthy London Partnership and NHS England London is running #AskAboutAsthma to encourage small steps to help improve the quality of life for London's children and young people living with asthma.

 - Each child and young people with asthma having an asthma management plan